ckrd-network/zno-fhe-src/README.md

 ## Tests

 Tests are front and centre.
-We follow advice on how they can be setup:
+We follow advice on their setup:

 - [Delete Cargo Integration Tests](https://matklad.github.io/2021/02/27/delete-cargo-integration-tests.html) these tips also reduce compile time: